Raheny: Amenities and business

 Raheny's library was opened in 1972 and is Dublin's second busiest municipal branch library.
 Located near the village centre it has a reading garden and recycling centre.
 Adjacent to the library is the site of the first Catholic School in the village, built by William Sweetman circa 1820, now a solicitor's office.
 The district also holds St. Francis Hospice and St. Joseph's Hospital (administered by Beaumont Hospital Board), as well as a small local health centre, a Credit Union branch (the local credit union merged with those of Artane and Coolock), a Garda Síochána station, located opposite the national school complex on All Saints' Drive, and one of Dublin's three driving test centres, at the St. Anne's shopping plaza.
 Local amenities include several shops and small shopping areas.
 There are several financial institutions, a fitness club and several doctors, dentists and specific and alternative health providers.
 The area's swimming pool, separate from but adjacent to St. Paul's College, closed to the public in 2006 after about 30 years of private operation, and was later replaced by an apartment block development.

 The main local shopping facility is located in the centre of the village, on Howth Road beside the Santry River.
 The anchor unit is a SuperValu store.
 Across Howth Road from the shopping centre proper, are several other retail units and service outlets.
 Dublin bus routes 31 and 32 serve the shopping centre's 'Raheny Village' stop.
 Parts of the areas are also served by the Tesco-anchored Kilbarrack Shopping Centre and another in coastal Kilbarrack and Edenmore Shopping Centre, and the nearest large supermarkets are in Donaghmede and at Clare Hall.
 There are two service stations, one at each end of the area, and there are several motor dealers and vehicle repair locations.

 Hospitality

 In addition to a number of bed-and-breakfasts and guest houses, there are several pubs in the area.
-These include the Cedar Lounge, the Manhattan, the (Raheny) Inn and the Watermill, and eating places include the Watermill and three restaurants, one of the three old schoolhouses in the village centre, at the top of Main Street, one on Watermill Road, in the former Raheny Hardware building, and one in St Assam's, as well as a coffee shop with dinner service, under the main shopping centre.
+Eating places include three restaurants, one of the three old schoolhouses in the village centre, at the top of Main Street, one on Watermill Road, in the former Raheny Hardware building, and one in St Assam's, as well as a coffee shop with dinner service, under the main shopping centre.